 Sedia Riverside Hotel: Maun/Okavango Delta.
 Combination of lodge accommodation and campground.
 It was definitely the nicest campground of this tour, offering shady trees for those camping.
 The lodge was also nice and rooms with balconies overlooking a shaded lawn to watch the birds.
 Well appointed rooms and the pool was the nicest pool we found in the entire two weeks of travel.
 The quality of swimming pools became more of an attraction as we spent more time on game drives.
 Nothing like an afternoon swim as the heat of the day peaks.
 The hotel can arrange excursions into, and flights over, the Okavango Delta.

 Ghanzi Trail Blazers: Kalahari.
 Another combination of camp and lodge accommodation but truthfully, don’t know that the cottages are any better than camping.
-Laura’s least favourite location in the entire two weeks.
 Facilities are run on a generator that they turn off between 7 pm and 6 am.
-Rooms have private bathrooms that are outside without a roof.
-Tony found this more charming than Laura who refused to use the washroom in the dark.
+Rooms have private bathrooms that are outside without a roof – more charming in daylight than in the dark with no lights.
 Water is heated through a “donkey” wood fire system.
 Mosquito nets are full of holes as are the screens to the windows which need to be open at night for air flow with no power or fan to circulate the hot air.
-Waking, packing and dressing in the dark for our early departure plus a cold shower also made for cranky Laura.
-The lodge does offer bush walks and a fire dance/storytelling with the San people which was very interesting and parallels can be drawn between what has happened to their culture with their being relocated to settlements in the 90s to what we have done with our own indigenous people but few opportunities to ask questions about the impact this is having on their society.
+The lodge does offer bush walks and a fire dance/storytelling with the San people which was very interesting and parallels can be drawn between what has happened to their culture with their being relocated to settlements in the 90s to what we have done with our own Indigenous people but few opportunities to ask questions about the impact this is having on their society.

 Heja Game Lodge: Windhoek.
 This is where the tour ended and where our four by four for the second leg was dropped off.
 No camping facilities and the upgraded luxury villas are beautiful.
 Spacious with a comfortable bed, no need for mosquito netting.
 A sitting area inside and on the patio with a large shower and plenty of hot water.
 Some are outfitted with kitchenettes.
 You can enjoy your morning coffee and watch the baby warthogs play on the lawn in front of you.
 Excellent restaurant and bar.